Revealing tensions in neutron star observations with pressure anisotropy: Results

 Moreover, the posterior distributions obtained from both equation-of-state models show remarkable consistency.
 This agreement leads to two important conclusions.
 First, pressure anisotropy does not exhibit strong degeneracy with the equation of state when analyzing a population of neutron stars.
 Second, the observed trend of anisotropy is robust against the complexity of the equation-of-state model.
 This means it cannot be attributed to the limitations of simpler equation-of-state descriptions, as even more sophisticated models yield consistent results.

 To better understand the source of negative anisotropy in the population, we first repeat the analysis excluding all nuclear experimental constraints.
-The resulting posterior remains largely consistent with that shown in Fig.~\ref{fig:mu_gamma_posterior}, yielding $\mu_\gamma=-0.31^{+0.71}_{-0.19}(-0.26^{+0.53}_{-0.24})$ for the Metamodel (Metamodel + peak).
+The resulting posterior remains largely consistent with that shown in Fig.~\ref{fig:mu_gamma_posterior}, yielding $\mu_\gamma=-0.27^{+0.65}_{-0.22}(-0.17^{+0.46}_{-0.31})$ for the Metamodel (Metamodel + peak).
 This consistency indicates that the observed anisotropy is not driven by tension between nuclear experiments and astrophysical observations.

 We then examine the posterior distribution of $\gamma$ for each individual astrophysical observation.
+It should be noted that when examining individual observations, the conclusion will be equation-of-state model dependent, as choosing a particular model and its associated prior implicitly takes observations more aligned with it as the reference.
 Using the posterior distributions of $\mu_\gamma$ and $\sigma_\gamma$, we derive the resulting distribution of $\gamma$ shown in Fig.~\ref{fig:individual_gamma}.
 This distribution represents the baseline constraint on $\gamma$ from the combined dataset of all observations and experimental constraints, providing a reference for evaluating the individual contributions from each observation.
-As shown in Fig.~\ref{fig:individual_gamma}, the posterior distributions of $\gamma$ for most neutron stars are largely consistent with one another and with this baseline.
-Quantitatively, the Jensen–Shannon (JS) divergence between the baseline and individual observations is less than $2\times10^{-3}$ bit for all cases except GW170817, which exhibits a stronger preference for negative anisotropy with a JS divergence of $7\times10^{-3}$ bit.
-This result indicates that the observed tidal deformability of GW170817 is slightly lower than predicted by nuclear experimental constraints and other neutron star observations, thus favoring a correction toward negative anisotropy.
+Then we repeat the analysis, treating $\gamma$ for each observation as an independent parameter as in the Hierarchical $\gamma$ scenario, but without imposing the Gaussian hyper-distribution on them.
+As shown in Fig.~\ref{fig:individual_gamma}, the posterior distributions of $\gamma$ for most neutron stars are largely uninformative and consistent with a uniform distribution.
+Quantitatively, the Jensen–Shannon divergence between a uniform distribution and individual observations is less than $5\times10^{-3} \ {\rm bit}$ for all cases except PSR J0740+6620, which exhibits a stronger preference for negative anisotropy with a Jensen–Shannon divergence of $3\times10^{-2} \ {\rm bit}$.
+This result indicates that the observed radius of J0740+6620 is larger than predicted by nuclear experimental constraints and other neutron star observations, thus favoring a correction toward negative anisotropy.

-One might suspect this discrepancy is an artifact caused by the support at zero tidal deformability (as shown in Fig.~11 of \cite{LIGOScientific:2017vwq}).
-However, GW190425 presents an even stronger support for zero tidal deformability (as shown in Fig.~14 of \cite{LIGOScientific:2020aai}), along with a lower support for negative anisotropy compared to the population baseline.
-Therefore, we conclude that GW170817 is the main driver of the observed trend towards negative anisotropy, and this phenomenon has a physical origin.